Sulafa Khatun

-She was married to atabeg Korp Arslan and had a son with him, but her son died in 1208.
+She was married to atabeg Korp Arslan and had a son with him, who died in 1208.
 She remarried the Eldiguzids Prince Ozberg.
 In 1220, the Mongols invaded Caucasus, and laid siege to Maragha in April 1221.
 Sulafa Khatun was besieged in the citatel of Ru'in Diz, which she successfully defended against the Mongols.

 In 1225, she was defeated by Jalal al-Din Mangburni.
 She divorced her spouse Ozberg, was obliged to marry Jalal al-Din Mangburni and abdicated her power to him, thus ending the Maragha state.